 Shavuot arrived ten days later, and the people gathered in Jerusalem for the feast.

 Acts 2:1-4, “When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
-All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.
+All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.”

-I know many people teach that the Holy Spirit descended on the disciples and those gathered in the “Upper Room”; however, it would’ve been impossible for three thousand people (Acts 2:41) to hear Peter’s message, witness the outpouring of the Spirit, and be added into the Kingdom if the disciples were shut away in a house!
+I know many people teach that the Holy Spirit descended on the disciples and those gathered in the “Upper Room”; however, it would’ve been impossible for three thousand people (Acts 2:41 – This number is not a coincidence) to hear Peter’s message, witness the outpouring of the Spirit, and be added into the Kingdom if the disciples were shut away in a house!
 It says in the passage above that “they were all together in one place,” which makes it far more plausible to suggest that they were actually in the Temple’s courts (which can often be referred to as a house – i.e., the house of the Lord) when the Holy Spirit rained down — consider the time of day, the fact that it was a feast day, there was a crowd to witness their “drunken” behavior, and that the people would’ve been gathering to make their offerings to the Lord.
 How could Peter have “addressed the crowd” if he was in a room — especially if that room is the famous tourist destination Christians visit yearly?
 (Click here to read another article about this theory)

 Today’s Significance

-No matter where the outpouring of the Spirit happened, I think we can all agree that Shavuot is an incredibly significant feast day for ALL believers!
-So much happened, and today, we can observe it as a time of worship, thanksgiving, reverence, and fellowship!
+Shavuot/Pentecost is an incredible feast, and today, we can observe it as a time of worship, thanksgiving, reverence, and fellowship!
 We have the Word of God imprinted on our hearts and the Holy Spirit dwelling within us, something that wouldn’t have been possible had Yeshua not fulfilled Passover and Firstfruits.
 Because of our Savior’s sacrifice, we are back in covenant with Yeshua and have the ultimate teacher to guide us as we prayerfully seek the Lord for direction.
-I can’t think of a better way to conclude the Spring Feasts than by allowing the Holy Spirit to empower us to share the Good News and be witnesses of the only way to the Father — this is why the feasts are so important and for EVERY believer to observe!
+I can’t think of a better way to conclude the Spring Feasts than by allowing the Holy Spirit to empower us to share the Good News and be witnesses of all the Father has done — this is why the feasts are so important and for EVERY believer to observe!

-1 Peter 2:9-10, But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light.
+1 Peter 2:9-10, “But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light.
 Once you were not a people, but now you are the people of God; once you had not received mercy, but now you have received mercy.”